Keto Beef Stew

 A cream colored pot filled with soup with mushrooms, daikon radish, beef, carrot and green beans inside.
 Spoons rest off to the side along with carrot and mushroom.

-How to thicken keto beef stew
+How I thicken this stew

-Other options to thicken beef stew:
+Other ways to thicken it

 Top down view of a small bowl of stew filled with beef, carrot, green beans and daikon radish next to another pot with a lid on it.
 Various diced vegetables are nearby.

-If you have time, sautΓ© the beef and vegetables first, then add them to the pot.
-Add the rest of the ingredients, cover with the lid, and cook on low for six hours or on high for 4 hours.
-Searing first traps the juicy flavors inside each chunk of beef.
+I love making this in the slow cooker when I have time in the morning to get dinner going but not much energy at night.
+If you can, sear the beef and vegetables first, then transfer everything to the pot.
+Add the rest of the ingredients, cover, and cook on low for 6 hours or high for 4.
+Searing first traps the juices inside each chunk of beef and builds a deeper broth.

-Instant Pot Instructions
+Instant Pot method

 Chunky keto beef stew with big chunks of daikon radish instead of potatoes.
 Beef, carrot, green beans and parsley are in the soup broth too.

-Storage & meal prep
+Storage and meal prep

 About the Author